-When completed and signed, this proxy will be voted as you have directed.
-If completed and signed with no direction given, it will be voted FOR ALL NOMINEES in Proposal 1, FOR Proposal 2, and AGAINST Proposals 3 through 10.

-1. Election of Directors 5 Nominees: (01) William S. Ayer (02) Dennis F. Madsen (03) R. Marc Langland (04) John V. Rindlaub FOR FOR ALL NOMINEES WITHHELD FROM ALL NOMINEES For all nominees except as noted above e FOR AGAINST ABSTAIN 2.
-Board Proposal to App Equity Plan rove the Alaska Air Group, Ir nc.
+Whe ALL n completed and signed NOMINEES in Proposa , this proxy will be voted as y I 1, FOR Proposal 2, and AGA ou have directed.
+If completed and AINST Proposals 3 through 10. d signed with no dir ection given, it will be voted FOR 1.
+FOR Election of Director Nominees: ALL NOMINEES s (01) William S. Ayer (02) Dennis F. Madsen (03) R. Marc Langland (04) John V. Rindlaub □ WITHHELD FROM ALL NOMIN EES To withhold a vote for a nominer space above e, write the name o of the nominee in the - ne FOR AGAINST ABSTAIN 2.
+Board Proposal to App Equity Plan prove the Alaska Air Group, In c.
 2004 Long-Term Incentive 3.
 Stockholder Proposal on Simple-Majority Vote 4.
 Stockholder Proposal on Stockholder Rights Plans 5.
 Stockholder Proposal on Shares Not Voted Not Counted 6.
 Stockholder Proposal on Lead Independent Director 7.
-Stockholder Proposal on an Independent Board Chairman 8.
+Stockholder Proposal on an Independent Board Cha irman 8.
 Stockholder Proposal on Confidential Shareholder Voting 9.
 Stockholder Proposal on Reporting Employee Stock Ownership 10.
-Stockholder Proposal o on Cumulative Voting MARK HERE FOR A DDRESS CHANGE AND NOTE AT LEFT DI I shak as many a based of a scheme life a three a

-Please sign exactly as your name appears on this proxy.
-Joint owners should each sign.
-If acting as attorney, executor, trustee or in another representative capacity, please sign name and title.

-Signature: Date: Signature: Date:
+Stockholder Proposal on Cumulative Voting MARK HERE FOR AL DDRESS CHANGE AND NOTE AT LEFT 🗆 se sign exactly as your esentative capacity, plea Joint owners should each sign.
+If a acting as attorney, executor, trustee of or in another Sign ature: Date: Signature: Date: